vagison/discord-logger/README.md

     `npm run command '/home/username/test/.env' 'app_name' 'someId' 'COMMAND_NAME'`

+For better understanding, the mentioned above arguments have the following numeration in node.js code:
+    `.env file path` - 2; `application name` - 3; `group id` - 4; `command name` - 5;

+    the other arguments given per each command will have sequential numeration

 To run all commands, you must include the following two variables in the .env file:

     `DISCORD_BOT_TOKEN`: The bot token to authenticate with Discord.